 Tools to Prevent and Relieve Computer-Related Pain at Work

 Even if you don’t yet suffer from pain, these tools and techniques can help to prevent it in the future, and if you do, they can make it less likely to get any worse.
-You definitely want to try and prevent it, rather than having to find ways to relieve wrist pain at work.
-This information can be helpful for anyone who’s on computers for extended periods of time, whether it’s for work, school, or hobbies.
+You definitely want to try and prevent it, rather than having to find ways to relieve wrist pain at work down the line.

 Ergonomic Office Gear